mhausenblas/addrable/README.md

 * <tt>#=Berlin</tt> ...
 INVALID as the column is missing
 * <tt>#number=20</tt> ...
 INVALID as the column doesn't exist

+## Acknowledgements
+The following people influenced the design of Addrable and came up with improvements: [Richard Cyganiak](https://github.com/cygri) for the initial idea of how to render slices and the proposal extend Addrables to address rows; [KevBurnsJr](https://github.com/KevBurnsJr) for pointing out the similarity with [JSON hyper-schema](http://tools.ietf.org/html/draft-zyp-json-schema) and for the Addrable sales-pitch 'a CSV query interface implemented in URL fragments'.

 ## License